Open Access Publishing

 If a journal article is made openly accessible it means that anyone, anywhere can have free, unrestricted, online access to it in perpetuity.
 In addition, the content is searchable through online search engines.
 Open Access publishing is not vanity or self-publishing.
 It relies on peer-review and traditional editorial processes, and there is no suggestion that repositories should replace journals.

 Increasingly, research funders are requiring that the results of publicly funded research must be made openly accessible.
-The Research Councils UK (RCUK) policy is that peer-reviewed research and review articles which acknowledge Research Council support and are accepted for publication on or after 1 April 2013 should be made openly accessible.
+UK Research an Innovation (UKRI) policy is that peer-reviewed research and review articles which acknowledge Research Council support and are accepted for publication on or after 1 April 2013 should be made openly accessible.
 The Wellcome Trust has a similar policy and has also extended the Open Access requirement to cover monographs and book chapters resulting from grants awarded after 1 October 2013.
-For the next research assessment HEFCE has stated that all journal articles accepted for publication on or after 1 April 2016 will have to be made openly accessible to be eligible for submission.
+For the next research assessment Research England have stated that all peer-reviewed journal articles and conference papers accepted for publication on or after 1 April 2016 will have to be made openly accessible to be eligible for submission.

 Changes to funder policies make Open Access publishing compulsory

-The policy of Research Councils UK (RCUK) is that outputs accepted for publication on or after 1 April 2013 have to be made openly accessible on the web.
-This applies to research that is fully or partially funded by RCUK.
+The policy of UK Research and Innovation (UKRI) is that outputs accepted for publication on or after 1 April 2013 have to be made openly accessible on the web.
+This applies to research that is fully or partially funded by UKRI.
 It covers peer-reviewed articles, conference papers and review articles but does not currently extend to monographs or book chapters, though this may change in the future.
-It also includes RCUK funded research by doctoral students even if they have already left the University.
+It also includes UKRI funded research by doctoral students even if they have already left the University.

 The Wellcome Trust has a similar policy and it has been extended to cover monographs and book chapters resulting from grants awarded after 1 October 2013.

-HEFCE have announced that for the next research assessment exercise all journal articles and conference proceedings accepted for publication on or after 1 April 2016 will have to be openly accessible in a subject or institutional repository to be eligible for submission.
+Research England have announced that for the next Research Excellence Framework (REF2020) all journal articles and conference proceedings accepted for publication on or after 1 April 2016 will have to be openly accessible in a subject or institutional repository to be eligible for submission.

 Open Access publishing - gold or green